filetrust/mvp-icap-squid-cache-proxy/ansible/README.md

 # |+=*.B==+         |
 # +----[SHA256]-----+
 ```
-**Note:** You can use existsing SSH keys instead of creating new keys.
+**Note:** You can use existing SSH keys instead of creating new keys.

 3. Tweak configuration in ```config_vars.yaml``` to meet preferences:
  You should: